top of page

 HH(comes a-running, distressed): Flossie!
 Flossie what have you done?

-F: I was carrying various personages over the manure moat - and - who'd have thought - I was bewitched by a head of black locks and a voice not unlike hot chocolate on a winters day after working in the piggery - (fumbles) - I thence proceeded to surrender to this luminous being on the condition we be married at some point in the future
+F: I was carrying various personages over the manure moat - and - who'd have thought - I was bewitched by a head of black locks and a voice not unlike hot chocolate after a hard winters day in the piggery - (fumbles) - I thence proceeded to surrender to this luminous being on the condition we be married at some point in the future

 HH, and the 2 Girls: Oh poor - quite insanely stupid - Flossie!